EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 have been assembled from sequencing runs.
 The HMMER search engine has been adapted to provide fast searches against this database.
-The results can be linked back to the sample and run from which the peptide was derived and also to sequences with an exact match in the UniProt database.
+The results can be linked back to the sample and run from which the peptide was derived and also to sequences with an exact match in the UniProtKB database.

 Owing to the large size of the database we are not able to offer a search against the full set of proteins.
 Instead, we have applied a clustering algorithm which groups